ProtoCSS/ProtoCSS/DOCS.md

     color: white;
     border-radius: 10px;
 }

+.nav-item {
+    margin: 0 10px;
+    font-size: 14px;
+    color: var(--blue);
+}
 ```
-This example showcases the ability of the ProtoCSS Framework to handle imports, variables, shorthand properties, and variable usage.
+This example showcases the ability of the ProtoCSS Preprocessor to handle imports, variables, shorthand properties, and variable usage.

 ## Supported Properties
-The ProtoCSS Framework is designed to offer a comprehensive set of shorthand properties and CSS attributes, making it easier for developers to efficiently create and maintain styles.
+The ProtoCSS Preprocessor is designed to offer a comprehensive set of shorthand properties and CSS attributes, making it easier for developers to efficiently create and maintain styles.
 By providing a robust set of features, ProtoCSS allows you to focus on creating visually stunning and highly functional designs with greater ease and simplicity.

-In order to make your styling process more streamlined, the ProtoCSS Framework supports an extensive list of shorthand properties.
+In order to make your styling process more streamlined, the ProtoCSS Preprocessor supports an extensive list of shorthand properties.
 These shorthand properties help you write concise and easily understandable code, resulting in a more maintainable and efficient workflow.

 The following table showcases the shorthand properties currently supported:
 ## Basic Properties